Graphical modelling of multivariate time series: Examples

+Although condition \eqref{cond block} is satisfied by a wide variety of time series models it does not hold generally.
+As an example, we consider a simple nonlinear ARCH model $X_V$ with conditional distributions $X_V(t)|\ffilt{V}(t-1)\sim\normal\big(0,\Sigma(t)\big)$, where the conditional covariance matrix $\Sigma(t)$ is given by

 for some constants $\rho$ with $0<|\rho|<1$ and $c>0$.
+Models of this type can be seen as a multivariate generalisation of the qualitative threshold ARCH($1$) model of \citet{gourierouxmonfort}.

-In other words, the variables $X_1$ and $X_2$ start becoming contemporaneously dependent once the most recent value of variable $X_3$ exceeds a certain threshold.
-For this model, we find that, on the one hand, the marginal conditional distributions of $X_v(t)$ given $\ffilt{V}(t-1)$ are standard normal and, thus, do not depend on $\ffilt{V}(t-1)$.
+From the conditional covariance matrix, we find that, on the one hand, the marginal conditional distributions of $X_v(t)$ given $\ffilt{V}(t-1)$ are standard normal and, thus, do not depend on $\ffilt{V}(t-1)$.
 This implies that the process $X_V$ satisfies the pairwise Granger-causal Markov property with respect to the graph (a) in Figure \ref{fig-nonequiv}.
-On the other hand, the bivariate conditional distribution of $\big(X_1(t),X_2(t)\big)$ depends on the value of $X_3(t-1)$ by the conditional correlation $\rho(t)$.
-Hence, $X_V$ obeys the block-recursive Granger-causal Markov property with respect to the graph (b) in Figure \ref{fig-nonequiv}, but not with respect to the graph (a).
+On the other hand, $X_k$ Granger-causes the subprocess $(X_1,X_2)$ since the bivariate conditional distribution of $\big(X_1(t),X_2(t)\big)$ depends on the value of $X_3(t-1)$ through the conditional correlation $\rho(t)$.
+Thus $X_V$ obeys the block-recursive Granger-causal Markov property with respect to the graph (b) in Figure \ref{fig-nonequiv}, but not with respect to the graph (a).